Address

-Clinic Number
+Clinic Contact

-How To Improve My Posture In 4 Simple Steps
+How To Improve My Posture In 4 Simple Steps | Posture Correction Toronto

 Improve My Posture Dr Alex Ritza Toronto Best Chiropractor

 From a biomechanical perspective, good posture is essential.
-There is ample research that shows that spine mechanics and shoulder mechanics are altered with rounding of the spine and a forward shift in the neck.
-There is additional research that shows that lung volume and breathing will be altered by postured.
-Needless to say, posture is important even if you are not a chiropractor.
+There is ample research that shows that spine and shoulder mechanics are altered with rounding of the spine and a forward shift in the neck.

-Why You Could Be Struggling With Your Posture
+Why You Could Be Struggling With Your Posture and How To Correct My Posture

-2. Do I just not know the skill of good posture and know how to stack up my spine
+2. Do I just not know the skill of good posture and how to stack up my spine

 Finding the perfect posture is a skill just like squatting or taking a golf shot.
 While a healthy spine is more likely to enable good posture and naturally stack up with the ears, shoulders and hips well aligned, someone might just lose the habit and muscle memory of finding that perfect posture and needs to practice it.